vinicius-assis/vinicius-assis/README.md

 <img src="https://github.com/vinicius-assis/vinicius-assis/blob/master/assets/profile.png" alt="Vinicius avatar">

-#### A technology and music lover, in 2018 I decided to migrated from administration to into the world of programming and started studying web development.
-Currently I'm a front-end developer at [Akredito](https://www.akredito.com.br).
+#### A technology and music lover.
+Back in 2018, I decided to migrate from administration to the world of programming and started studying web development.
+I'm currently a front-end developer at [Akredito](https://www.akredito.com.br).
 ---

 ### Techs